Kings and Queens of the Minor Arcana

 Today, all 8 Kings and Queens in the deck tend to be seen as mostly positive figures.
 It's interesting to note that it was not always the case.
 Tarot finds its roots in the Middle Ages.
 A time where women were suspicious creatures, often seen as temptresses, witches and sinners of all kinds.
-Queens were more contrasted cards.
+Queens were more contrasted cards than they are now.

 Some see the Queens as more powerful.
 Just like in Chess, the game is lost if the King is taken, but the one truly powerful warrior at play really is the Queen.
 I personally tend to see it that way too.